-Power is transferred from the transmitter to the receiver through their respective coils: a loosely-coupled transformer.
-How much power is transferred is determined by the transmitter's switching frequency (110kHz-205kHz), and is controlled by the receiver through instructions sent back through the coils to the transmitter to change its frequency, end power transfer, or do something else.
-The instructions take the form of data packets, which are capacitively coupled into the P9030's Demodulator through the HPF pin.
+Power is transferred from the transmitter to the receiver through the coupling of their respective coils: a loosely-coupled transformer.
+The amount of power transferred is determined by the transmitter's switching frequency (115kHz-205kHz, by WPC1), and is controlled by the receiver through instructions the receiver sends back through the coils to the transmitter to change its frequency, end power transfer, or do something else.
+The instructions take the form of data packets, which are coupled through a series of filters connected to the IDTP9036's Demodulator through the HPF pin.
 Recovering the data packets is the function of the Demodulator.

-Understanding the packets is up to the MCU.
+Decoding and executing the packets is one of the functions of the MCU.